kikito/locus.p8/README.md

 ## Can I use locus in picotron?

 Locus should be compatible with picotron, but some sacrifices needed to be made in order to preserve the token count contained for pico-8.
-In particular, the `each` internal function sacrifices (a small amount of) speed in order to preserve tokens.
+In particular, the `each` internal function sacrifices (a small amount of) speed in order to reduce token usage.
 In an unconstrained environment like picotron, it might make more sense to expand `each` into 4 functions, costing more tokens but also being slightly faster.

 ## Can locus have rectangular (non-squared) grid cells?

 No, only squared grid cells are supported.
 It would be very easy to add support for rectangular cells, but it would cost some tokens that I didn't want to spend.
 Feel free to fork and add support for that if you need to.

+## Why not use the colon syntax? (`loc:add` instead of `loc.add`)

+It's a token-saving decision.
+Coding in a "self-less" way where the instance variables are inside a function closure instead of in a table that gets passed everywhere saves some tokens.

 ## I am having trouble with locus, it does not seem to work.
 How can I debug it?